Aegis: The Agent Firewall

 - Hash surface endpoint — exposes deterministic bundle identity and content fingerprints

-- Compatibility preview endpoint — provides future Chronicle and Anchor-facing shapes without external writes
+- Verification preview endpoint — provides documentation and verification review shapes without external writes

 Evaluation Positioning

-Aegis is published for inspection, experimentation, and technical review.
-Researchers, developers, and infrastructure teams can use the public surfaces, canonical bundle, and demo environment to evaluate how Aegis models agent lifecycle stability inside Satoshium's trust layer.
+Aegis is published as a current inspection and technical review service surface.
+Researchers, developers, and infrastructure teams can use the public panel, documentation links, canonical bundle references, and JSON output examples to review how Satoshium models agent lifecycle stability.

 Status

-Aegis is now represented as an operational and exportable subsystem within Satoshium's trust-layer architecture, with machine-readable readiness, inspection, packaging, hashing, and compatibility-preview surfaces.
+Aegis is represented as an operational public service surface within Satoshium, with machine-readable readiness, inspection, packaging, hashing, and verification-review surfaces.